lonevvolf/kaichronicles/doc/README-mechanics.md

 Game setup: The player selects the Kai disciplines

 ### chooseEquipment
 Game setup: Choose equipment.
-Property "en-text" is the text to show on the UI ("Pick X objects before continuing")
+Property "text" is the text to show on the UI ("Pick X objects before continuing")

 ### pick (execute once only)